+Here, we focus on \wareki as a representative non-Gregorian system, motivated by its widespread use in Japan, its relative complexity, and the availability of both English- and Japanese-centric open models for cross-linguistic comparison.
+The \wareki system divides time into eras, each starting from year 1.
+Since the end of an era is tied to major historical events such as imperial succession, their lengths are irregular; Meiji, Taisho, Showa, Heisei lasted 45, 15, 64, and 31 years, respectively, and the end of the current Reiwa is unknown.
+A further complication is that a Gregorian year can span two eras if an era transition occurs in that year.
+For example, the year 2019 corresponds to Heisei 31 until April 30 and then becomes Reiwa 1 from May 1.
+In non-transition years, a Gregorian year maps exactly to one \wareki year, such as 2020 = Reiwa 2.

-Our evaluation of four English- and five Japanese-centric LMs shows that English-centric models face significant difficulties with conversions and reasoning in the Japanese calendar.
-In contrast, Japanese-centric models showed relatively good performance in simple format conversions, but struggled with more complex tasks, such as reasoning across era transitions and recalling birth years in the Japanese calendar.
-Given the widespread use of \wareki by over 100 million people in Japan and Japanese being a high-resource language, our findings highlight a surprisingly low capability in Japanese-centric LMs.
+Given these properties of \wareki, we designed three evaluation tasks in English and Japanese, focusing on both factual knowledge and reasoning (\cref{fig:figure1}).
+Our evaluation of four English-centric open-source models, five Japanese-centric open-source models, and two frontier models shows that English-centric models face considerable difficulties with conversions and reasoning.
+In contrast, Japanese-centric models and the frontier models demonstrated relatively good performance in a simple format conversion task.
+Similarly, they struggled with more complex tasks, such as reasoning across era transitions and recalling birth years in the Japanese calendar.
+Furthermore, our error analysis revealed that the accuracy of the \wareki reasoning task for each era is strongly correlated with the corpus frequency of \wareki expressions, and that the performance in the \wareki recall task is influenced by the Gregorian bias of the model's knowledge.
+Considering the widespread use of \wareki by over 100 million people in Japan and Japanese being a high-resource language, our findings highlight a surprisingly low capability in Japanese-centric LMs.
 In a broader context, we hope to encourage further work aimed at evaluating and improving culture-specific temporal reasoning.